Types of AI and how to tell them apart

 The threat of AI

 AI-generated content is starting to flood the Internet.
 With the growing popularity of ChatGPT, it is easy to set up a bot to generate essays, articles, or even comments on social media.
-In addition, AI music and images began to gain popularity in online ads, banners, and more.
+In addition, AI music, images, and Image to video AI creations have begun to gain popularity in online ads, banners, and more.

 Should you be concerned?